Brian Shaw (strongman): 2010

 Shaw qualified for the finals at the 2010 World's Strongest Man in Sun City, South Africa in September 2010.
 He was tied for the lead at the end of the finals with Zydrunas Savickas and lost by countback, a system of scoring based on how the athletes placed in each event throughout the finals.
 Savickas had higher overall placings (2 first places and 1 second place out of 6 events) than Shaw (2 first places and 1 fourth place out of 6 events) and won the 2010 title.
+Shaw had a costly mistake in the first event of the finals, the Loading Race, failing to secure a third 125kg sack onto the platform.
+He fell from a 1st place finish to 3rd place in that event, costing him valuable points against Savickas.

 Shaw competed against Savickas again in October 2010 at the Giants Live Istanbul contest.
 Shaw again finished second behind Savickas.

 Shaw won the inaugural Jón Páll Sigmarsson Classic on November 21, 2010.

 Shaw won the Strongman Super Series Swedish Grand Prix and became the 2010 overall Super Series champion on December 18, 2010.
 This was Shaw's second consecutive overall Super Series championship.

-2011–2013
+2011–2012

-In 2011, Shaw once again participated in the World's Strongest man competition.
+In 2011, Shaw once again participated in the World's Strongest Man competition.
 Going into the final event, the Atlas Stones, Shaw was tied with two-time champion Zydrunas Savickas.
+Shaw beat Savickas in the final event, taking 1st place.
+Shaw also won the 2011 Arnold Strongman Classic, becoming the fourth man to do so (after Mark Henry, Savickas, and Derek Poundstone).
+Doing so, he became the first man to win both the Arnold Strongman Classic and the World's Strongest Man in the same year.

+However, in March 2012, at the 2012 Arnold Strongman Classic, Shaw suffered a left distal biceps tendon rupture in the first event, the Apollon Wheel,.
+While he finished the event, he only finished 4th overall, missing out on a podium finish.
+This injury affected Shaw's performance in the 2012 World's Strongest Man Competition, resulting in him falling out of the podium for the first time since 2009.

+2013–2014

-Shaw beat Savickas taking 1st place.
-In the 2013 competition, Shaw led Savickas into the final event (again the Atlas Stones) and again beat Savickas to win the competition.
-He broke Savickas' record in the deadlift lifting 442.5 kg (975.5 lbs).
+In the 2013 World's Strongest Man competition, 13 weeks after surgery to repair his left biceps tendon, Shaw led Savickas into the final event (again the Atlas Stones) and again beat Savickas to win the competition.
+He broke Savickas' record in the deadlift, lifting 442.5 kg (975.5 lbs).
+He also won his inaugural national title by winning 2013 America's Strongest Man.

+In 2014, Shaw placed 2nd overall in the Arnold Strongman Classic and 3rd overall in World's Strongest Man.
+He won 2014 North America's Strongest Man.